FAQs

 I’m a choreographer, may I apply?

-Yes, if you also can demonstrate being a professional dancer over the last 3-4 years.
+Yes, if you also can demonstrate being a professional dancer in live performance over at least the last five years.

 What types of dance are not eligible?

 This program is intended for dancers who have lost live performing engagements/opportunities for public audiences.
-Therefore, performances in competitive settings, K-12 and undergraduate educational settings, social dance, commercial settings (clubs, exotic dance, commercials, industrials, etc.) are not eligible.
+Therefore, performances in competitive settings, K-12 educational settings, social dance, and commercial settings (clubs, exotic dance, commercials, industrials, etc.) are not eligible.

 I perform in film/television.
 May I apply?